 He pressed her hand.
 “How about you go down after an hour?”

-“Nope,” she eased herself away.
+“Nope.”
+She eased away.
 “Everyone will know what I was up to.
-As it is, they must be wondering why we’re holed up in here.
-Lemme go, I’ll wake you when I come.”
+As it is, they must wonder why we’re locked up in here.
+Lemme go.
+I’ll wake you when I come.”

 She gave him a long kiss and switched off the lights on her way out.